Codeplain-ai/plain2code_client/Plain-language-specification.md

 ## Functional Requirements

-The `***Functional Requirements:***` specificationprovides a description of functionality that should be rendered to software code.
+The `***Functional Requirements:***` specification provides a description of functionality that should be rendered to software code.
 The descriptions should be provided in natural language as a markdown list.
 When referring to other terms **The Noun convention** should be followed.

 Here's an example of a simple description of the functionality of the "hello, world" application.